正常

 Range-based for Loop (C++11)

-Syntactic sugar for traversing all elements of a container or array without manually writing iterators, making loop code more concise and less error-prone.
+Syntactic sugar that allows us to traverse all elements of a container or array without manually writing iterators, making loop code more concise and less error-prone.

 Header